AaltoAsia/O-MI/README.md

 All important features are working, but the project is in kind of beta phase where things are not yet very optimized and malicious requests might use too much memory.

+For large amounts of data, it is not recommended to use the default value history database.
+Instead, it can be disabled or changed to InfluxDB, see [FAQ](https://github.com/AaltoAsia/O-MI/blob/master/docs/FAQ.md#how-to-use-a-different-db) for instructions.

-See `development` branch for latest progress.
+See [`development`](https://github.com/AaltoAsia/O-MI/tree/development) branch for latest progress.

 Resources
 ---------